 What intellectual property rights can be transferred?

-Most IPRs can be transferred, including patents, trademarks, copyright, registered and unregistered design rights.
-Rights in passing-off and confidential information are not property rights and can't be assigned as such, however, there may be situations which require the assignor to disclose confidential documents as part of the transfer.
+Rights in passing-off and confidential information are not property rights and can't be assigned as such.
+However, there may be situations that require the assignor to disclose confidential documents as part of the transfer.

 Who has the rights to intellectual property?

-Usually the person who created the intellectual property is the owner.
+Usually, the person who created the IP is the owner.
 However, there are certain situations where this doesn't apply:

-- IPRs created in the course of employment, such that it is part of the employee's job, is presumed to be owned by the employer; or
+- IPRs created in the course of employment, such that it is part of the employee's job, are presumed to be owned by the employer

-- As is the case with any registered IPRs, the named entity on the register is the owner of the IPR and therefore is the only person/entity who has the right to effect the transfer.
+- the party named on the register is the owner of the IPR and is, therefore, the only one who has the right to effect the transfer